PinsonJulien/EAFC-Web-Development-Exam-Project-Frontend/README.md

 ## Features to implement
 - Login: Set the field groups before the form
 - Register : Mark invalid the email on 422 error
-  - Store every failed attempt in a Set to ensure uniqueness.
+  - Store every failed attempt in a Set to ensure uniqueness. (trigger validation after insert)
-  - Check every input.
+  - Check every input. (with custom validator ?)
 - Clear button on fields
 - Successful login should redirect.
 - Register should trigger login and redirect.
 (It's possible that the server defaults to login after registration, so that may not be an issue.)